kubernetes-sigs/cluster-api/docs/book/common_code/machine_controller.md

 ## Machine Controller Semantics

 {% panel style="info", title="Logic sequence" %}
-We need a diagrams tracing the logic from resource creation though updates and finally deletion.
+We need a diagram tracing the logic from resource creation though updates and finally deletion.
 {% endpanel %}

 0. Determine the `Cluster` associated with the `Machine`.
 - If the `Machine` hasn't been deleted and doesn't have a finalizer, add one.
-- If the `Machine` is being deleted, and there is no finalier, we're done
+- If the `Machine` is being deleted, and there is no finalizer, we're done
   - Check if the `Machine` is allowed to be deleted. [^1]
   - Call the provider specific actuators `Delete()` method.
     - If the `Delete()` method returns true, remove the finalizer.